VerifierIntegerAssignment/VIAP_ARRAY/README.md

 * As a last resort, send mail to
   [Pritom Rajkhowa](mailto:pritom.rajkhowa@gmail.com), [Fangzhen Lin](mailto:flin@cs.ust.hk), or both.

-* To stay informed about updates, you can either watch [VIAP](https://verifierintegerassignment.github.io/)'s Github page,
+* To stay informed about updates, you can either watch [VIAP](https://verifierintegerassignment.github.io/)'s Github page.

+### System Requirements and Installation

+In practice we have run SMACK on standard Ubuntu 16.04 LTS distributions.